causalincentives/causalincentives.github.io/index.md

 *T. Everitt\*, R. Carey\*, E. Langlois\*, PA.
 Ortega, S. Legg*.
 AAAI-21

-**[How RL Agents Behave When Their Actions Are Modified](https://arxiv.org/abs/2102.07716)** ([summary](https://deepmindsafetyresearch.medium.com/progress-on-causal-influence-diagrams-a7a32180b0d1#3a5e)): studies how user interventions affect the learning of different RL algorithms.
+**[How RL Agents Behave When Their Actions Are Modified](https://arxiv.org/abs/2102.07716)** ([summary](https://deepmindsafetyresearch.medium.com/progress-on-causal-influence-diagrams-a7a32180b0d1#3a5e)): RL algorithms like Q-learning and SARSA make different causal assumptions about their environment.
+These assumptions determine how user interventions affect the learnt policy.
 *E. Langlois, T. Everitt*.
 AAAI-21